SaiskiFunctions/GraphWFC.rs/README.md

 Since its release the algorithm has been ported across to many languages and content creation systems, however, because of the algorithms traditional area of application it has generally been implemented with fairly obfuscated data structures (such as nested three dimensional arrays) and strongly coupled with the process of parsing in input data making it difficult for users to understand how the constraint solving elements of the algorithm work and how to implement the algorithm in arbitrary n dimensional spaces and across many media types.

+## Method

+# Structure

+This section describes how each different part of the algorithm works.
+A primary goal with this implementation was to make WFC more transparent and extensible for other developers, if you are confused about the terms or concepts used here please see the `Q&A` section below where I attempt to explain some of the foundational concepts.
+If you are not at all familiar with WFC it might be helpful to start there.

 ## Overview

-Below is a high level overview of the structure of this implementation of WFC with the goal of offering a basic understanding of the flow of the application and an explanation as to why using Graphs as the foundational data structure for the algorithm works so well.
-If you don't understand any of the terms used please consult the `FAQ` section.

 The algorithm takes in some form of input (image, sound, model data etc.) parses that input into a graph structure (the `input graph`) and then uses that graph structure to derive a set of constraints.
 Next the algorithm creates a differently sized (usually much larger) graph structure (the `output graph`) that has its vertices set to a superposition of all possible labels in the input graph.

 It then proceeds to collapse each set of labels at a vertex down to a single label by computing the entropy at a vertex's position and collapsing the least entropic vertices first.
 Finally when all vertices have only a single label the algorithm parses the `output graph` back into some useful form of real world output (not necessarily the same as input media type) and outputs it to the user.

 ```
 ┍━━━━━━━━━━━━━┑